metapixel

 Jack Harris

-If you would like a suggestion for something new to add to your playlist my talented musician son Jack Harris makes his debut appearance drumming for his friend George Shelley on this track on Spotify and they would welcome your listen.
-Feeling the Heat
+If you would like a suggestion for something new to add to your playlist, my talented musician son Jack Harris is the drummer with River Drive.
+Listen to their new single on your favourite platform here: Pretentious Games

 Author: Phillipa Butler